rodent

 Are Rodents Sneaking Into Your Home?
 Here’s What to Look For

 Rodents are among the most common household pests, and their ability to squeeze through tiny openings makes them difficult to keep out.
-These uninvited guests pose serious health risks and can cause significant damage to your property.
+These sneaky rodents can enter your home without being noticed, posing serious health risks and causing significant damage to your property.
 Knowing how to identify the signs of a rodent infestation early can help you take action before the problem escalates.
 In this article, we will discuss the telltale signs of rodent activity, the dangers they bring, and how you can protect your home.

 Signs of a Rodent Infestation